6161726f6e/EditYoutubeMusicPlaylists/README.md

 * function "likeTracks([songTitles])" -
 pass in list of songs to like (thumbs up).

-* function "addPl2PL(plFrom, plTo)" -
+* function "likeAllTracks(pl)" -
-add all songs from a public source playlist to your library playlist. pass in args as strings.
+pass in playlist name to like (thumbs up) all tracks in it.